OctopusDeploy/blog/blog/2017-05/odcm-rfc.md

 Each Space will be an isolated copy of Octopus, and maintaining that isolation will be important.
 This is easier on some levels than on others.
 For example, isolation of versions based on binaries is fairly straightforward.
 Isolation across shared resources like CPU, RAM and disk is more problemmatic.
 We're investigating options at the moment and we'll share more once that's done.

 ### Octopus Deploy monitoring and reporting
 ODCM will monitor the Spaces under its control, much like Octopus monitors Tentacles.
 It will collect information from each of the Spaces and aggregate it.
-Administrators like Barry Infrastructure can then view the information via ODCM's dashboard and reporting features.
+Administrators, like Barry Infrastructure, can then view the information via ODCM's dashboard and reporting features.

 We don't expect that all of the dashboard functionality and reports will make it into the initial release.
 We will focus on a minimal set and build on this over subsequent releases.
 The initial release may contain something like: